top of page

 Right to Die at Home and the NHS

 A terminally ill man won his fight to die at home after a health authority in Wales had refused to provide care at home.
 They finally agreed to fund his nursing care at home.
 However, a solicitor had to be hired to fight for it.
 The case was to be heard in the High Court in London but the hearing did not have to go ahead.
 The health authority agreed before the court hearing took place.
 There can be hurdles to achieving your wishes.
-Hopefully you wont have to go this far but if you do need to challenge a decision to refuse care at home, we can provide an experienced solicitor who can advocate the right for you die at home.
+Hopefully you wont have to go this far but if you do need to challenge a decision to refuse care at home, we can put you in touch with an experienced solicitor who can advocate the right for you die at home.
 If you are encountering problems, please contact us.

 Be in control.
 Be Certain